 Once again, this trip is supported by Rottnest Island Authority with one of the vessels provided by the Underwater Explorers Club.

-For more information, please refer to the Resources page and click on the Reef Life Survey link.
+For more information, please see the Reef Life Survey website.

 Marmion Marine Park Survey, WA, with Reef Life Survey

 Another WA Reef Life Survey (RLS) project is being led within Marmion Marine Park and began this year on the 30th May with a shore dive from Marmion Angling and Aquatic Club.

 WADDI members, also trained as RLS volunteers, are involved in the survey of sites within the park in collaboration with the Department of Parks and Wildlife (DPaW).
 The main objective, once again, is to monitor sub-tidal reef biodiversity recording both fish and invertebrate species on 50 m transects.

 Launching from Hillarys’ boat ramp, other iconic dive sites include the following: the Lumps, Witford’s Rock, Wanneroo, Cow Rocks, Little Island, Three miles and Burns.

 Thank you to Tom Holmes from DPaW for his guidance and to WADDI member, Ben Jones, for providing usage of his boat for the purpose of the surveys